hum-ler/todos-n-fixmes/README.md

 - `todos-n-fixmes.keywords`: List of keywords to search for.
 - `todos-n-fixmes.resultDisplayMaximumLength`: Maximum length of the line shown in the Problems pane when a keyword is found.

+This extension contributes the following commands:
+- `todos-n-fixmes.rescan-workspace`: Performs a full refresh of the search.

 ## Known Issues

 - Keyword search does not look for word boundaries.
+- Folder creation, rename or deletion will not be detected.
+See [issue](https://github.com/microsoft/vscode/issues/60813).
+As a workaround, use the "Rescan Workspace" command to refresh.

 ## Release Notes